ShunSakurai/check_forbidden/README.md

 ### Summary results are not in order
 I use Python's "set" object to consolidate the results.
 This causes an issue where the Summary results are not displayed in the proper order.
 I am working on this issue.

-### Garbled UTF-8 CSV files opened with Shift-JIS Excel
+### UTF-8 CSV files are garbled when opened with Shift-JIS Excel
 If you simply open a CSV file encoded with UTF-8 with Microsoft Excel in an environment whose default encoding is Shift-JIS or any other non-Unicode encoding, the characters are likely to be garbled.
 There are many remedies to this, but the simplest solutions are as follows:

 - Change the extension from .csv to .txt.
 A dialog window pops up and allows you to select the encoding